axu5/vismunIA-t3/README.md

 # If you are an IB examiner.

 Hi, this is my repository for my Computer Science (HL) Internal Assessment.
-If this got flagged for plagerism, I will be extremely sad.
+If this got flagged for plagiarism, I will be extremely sad.

 # Todo